-Transformerless UPS technology, once established, rapidly became dominant because it enabled much smaller, lighter solutions.
-These allowed systems to be built from several relatively small modules rather than a single monolithic unit.
+Transformerless UPS systems technology, once established, rapidly became dominant because it enabled much smaller, lighter uninterruptible power supply solutions.
+These allowed UPS systems to be built from several relatively small modules rather than a single monolithic unit.
 The two key advantages of modularity are scalability and rightsizing, and the ease of building in N+1 redundancy.
 Both are facilitated because modularity allows total UPS capacity to be adjusted in small increments.

-However, not all modular system architectures are the same.
-In some, the modules are not truly independent; they share some common components, notably the module control circuitry and static switch.
-This approach is known as Centralised Parallel Architecture, or CPA.
-Originally parallel systems with this architecture were the only type available due to the complexity of data and signal processing required to effectively control a decentralised system.
+However, not all modular UPS system architectures are the same.
+In some, the modules are not truly independent; sharing some common components, notably the module control circuitry and static switch.
+This approach is known as Centralised Parallel Architecture or CPA.
+Originally parallel UPS systems with this architecture were the only type available due to the complexity of data and signal processing required to effectively control a decentralised system.

 Kohler PW 9500DPA 100kW module

-UPS modules in a DPA system are practically identical to a stand-alone UPS.
-Some manufacturers design their UPSs to be used in either configuration without modification.
+Modules in a DPA UPS system are practically identical to a standalone UPS.
+Some uninterruptible power supply manufacturers design their UPSs to be used in either configuration without modification.

-In a DPA parallel system, all the UPS modules feed the critical load directly.
-The system capacity depends upon the UPS module rating and the number of modules used.
-The modules are usually mounted within a frame; by providing the frame with spare capacity, more modules can quickly be added for future load expansion, or redundancy.
-This expansion is easy, because it can be done without having to modify or shut down the system.
+In a DPA parallel UPS system, all the modules feed the critical load directly.
+The UPS system capacity depends upon the module rating and the number of modules used.
+The modules are usually mounted within a frame; by providing the frame with spare UPS capacity, more modules can quickly be added for future load expansion or redundancy.
+This expansion is easy because it can be done without having to modify or shut down the UPS system.

-When these considerations are added to the DPA systems’ inherently superior availability, it’s not surprising that decentralised parallel systems have become the most popular choice.
+When these considerations are added to the DPA UPS systems’ inherently superior availability, it’s not surprising that decentralised parallel UPS systems have become the most popular choice.